Published 31 Jan 2023

 ✔ Team member 3: Remind each team member for the next meeting.

-Team managers should maximize mobile technology to ensure collaboration and accountability when using a 5 whys template. iAuditor by SafetyCulture’s 5 whys templates can help business teams improve problem-solving and brainstorming experiences by:
+Team managers should maximize mobile technology to ensure collaboration and accountability when using a 5 whys template.
+SafetyCulture (formerly iAuditor) can be used as a 5 whys software to help business teams improve problem-solving and brainstorming experiences by:

 Assign and complete actions